neuefische/web-exercises/sessions/js-array-methods-2/zoo-animals/README.md

 ## Task

 Look inside the `index.js`.
-There is a function called `hasAnimals`.
+There is a function called `hasAnimal`.
 Your task is to implement this function correctly.

 ## Notes